• Skip to primary navigation

 While the social web is becoming the preferred means by which the buying public make purchase decisions, this 21st century digital economy of trust is not perfect, as evidenced by the hundreds of thousands of grievances against Google’s zealous AI review filters.

-By all means, take the time to build up a repository of reviews but take screenshots and copy the text to a dedicated testimonials page on your site in case they vanish.
+By all means, take the time to build up a repository of reviews but take screenshots and copy the text to a dedicated testimonials page on your own website in case those reviews vanish from Google.

 Here’s the bottom line: HAL cares so much about his mission to detect bullshit that he’s penalising honest mistakes and wrecking search engine sales leads.